infinity0/msg-notes/causal-01-ordering.rst

 In our scheme, each message m declares its immediate predecessors P = **pre(m)**.
 This defines a few relationships: |forall| p |in| P: p < m.
 (This is why we drew |leftarrow| for |le| in the above graph, rather than
-|rightarrow| - the pointers belong to the later message; one cannot predict
+|rightarrow| - the references belong to the later message; one cannot
-in advance what messages will come after yours.) *Immediate* means that there is nothing between them, i.e. |NotExists| q: p < q < m.
+predict in advance what messages will come after yours.) *Immediate* means that there is nothing between them, i.e. |NotExists| q: p < q < m.
 One result of this is that all parents (from now on we'll exclusively use this term) must be causally independent of each other ("form an `anti-chain`_").

 Our definition means that pre(m) forms a `transitive reduction`_ of |le|.
 This eliminates redundant information from the contents of a message.
 This